Explore the Power of Language and Imagination

 Students in the Department of English have secured a wide range of exciting internships and post-graduate fellowships, including:

-• Legislative Interns – The Office of US Senators
+• Legislative Interns – US Senate and House of Representatives

-• Teaching Fellow – University of Notre Dame Alliance for Catholic Education (ACE)
+• Teaching Fellows – University of Notre Dame Alliance for Catholic Education (ACE)

-• Teaching Fellow – Providence Alliance of Catholic Teachers (PACT)
+• Teaching Fellows – Providence Alliance of Catholic Teachers (PACT)

-• Editorial Internship – The Association of Literary Scholars, Critics, and Writers (multiple English students have been selected for this internship in recent years)
+• Editorial Internships – The Association of Literary Scholars, Critics, and Writers

-• Interns – The American Enterprise Institute (AEI)
+• Editing Services Intern – The American Enterprise Institute (AEI)

 Did You Know?